impostorsguides/impostorsguides.github.io/rbenv/1-o-content.md

-making a sub-directory within the `BATS_TEST_DIRNAME` directory, adding a command within that sub-directory named `rbenv-which` (this is a stubbed-out version of a real RBENV command by the same name), setting its contents equal to a shell script with a single command (`echo /bin/ruby`), and updating the new command’s permissions so that it’s executable.
+making a sub-directory within the `BATS_TEST_DIRNAME` directory, adding a command within that sub-directory named `rbenv-which` (this is a stubbed-out version of a real RBENV command by the same name), setting its contents equal to a shell script with a single command (`echo /bin/ruby`), and updating the new command's permissions so that it's executable.

 Once we have our fake `rbenv-which` command ready, we run the command with the `RBENV_VERSION` env var set to `system`, and we verify that the `prefix` command successfully exited with `/` (i.e. the home directory) as its output.

-I’m actually not sure what this tells us about the `prefix` command, other than it seems to depend internally on the `rbenv-which` command.
-We’ll probably learn more when we examine the `prefix` command’s contents.
+I'm actually not sure what this tells us about the `prefix` command, other than it seems to depend internally on the `rbenv-which` command.
+We'll probably learn more when we examine the `prefix` command's contents.

 Last spec file is: